 The driver was jailed for three years for causing death by dangerous driving.

-Work began installing traffic calming measures, including road narrowing, on the street in March.'Selfish driver'
+Work began installing traffic calming measures, including road narrowing, on the street in March.

 Mrs Hannah said: "The council should listen to the public who want the right to walk safely in their communities without fear of being mown down by speeding drivers.